ShaddyDC/osu_reader/README.md

 ## Installation
 Recommended usage is to add the library as a submodule or clone it into a subdirectory of your project and to consume it with cmake by calling `add_subdirectory(yourSubdirectory)`.
 You can then add it to your application with `target_link_libraries(yourApplication PRIVATE osuReader::osuReader)`.
 Maybe it will be added to other package managers in the future if it is more mature.

+Running the tests requires [Catch2](https://github.com/catchorg/Catch2/).
+Installing it via [vcpkg](https://github.com/Microsoft/vcpkg/) is supported.

 ## Completeness
 ### Implemented